ajcastan0103/Daily_Reminder_Android/README.md

-# Fact of the day bot
+# Fact of The Day Bot

-This Python script retrieves a random fact and sends it as a notification using the Pushbullet API every 8am EST.
+This Python script retrieves a random fact and sends it as a notification to my android device every 8am EST.

 ## Setup